 When the relocation day comes, you should have prepared a bag or two with the things that will ensure a comfortable flight.
-Besides your documents, wallet, daily medications, and phone, your moving essentials bag should also contain extra underwear and socks, headphones, something to read, maybe a blanket, a sleeping mask, and earplugs.
+Besides your documents, wallet, daily medications, and phone, your bag should also contain extra moving essentials such as underwear and socks, headphones, something to read, maybe a blanket, a sleeping mask, and earplugs.
 If you have kids, don’t forget to pack some toys, too.

 On The Relocation Day